The time has come and the 2018 Ford Mustang has finally been officially released. With the help of Dwayne “The Rock” Johnson

 As we are all familiar with the four engine offerings when it comes to the S550 platform, there is potential for some reorganization with the debut of the 10R80 10-Speed Automatic Transmission to the Mustang.

-First off, there is a possibility that the 3.7L V6 could be dropped in favor for a full frontal push for the EcoBoost platform as the budget-friendly performance-oriented Mustang.
-This wouldn’t be surprising, because aside from the V8s, the EcoBoost has been the main focus of both Ford Performance and the aftermarket with many hopped up 2.3L Mustangs dipping into the low 10s in the quarter mile!
+First off, there is a possibility that the 3.7L V6 could be dropped in favor of a full frontal push for the EcoBoost platform as the budget-friendly performance-oriented Mustang.
+This wouldn’t be surprising because aside from the V8s, the EcoBoost has been the main focus of both Ford Performance and the aftermarket with many hopped up 2.3L Mustangs dipping into the low 10s in the quarter mile!